f0lie/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     > and that breaking out into speech causes it to cease at that instant...

     That's a telltale sign that it's not worth cultivating.
 When the mind on its own is disinterested in sensuality and inclines towards renunciation, and the pleasure of relief from the burden of desire is felt as a result, that pleasure is essentially indestructible for as long as the inclination towards renunciation remains.
 And that inclination cannot be undone in an instant; it takes a long period of carelessness (just like the inclination towards sensuality cannot be erased in an instant).
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1k20z7c/is_there_a_difference_between_yoniso_manasikara/morsk8p/)** _2025-04-24 11:38:05_ *(in reply to a comment not included)*:

+    It's not just renunciation in the sense of externally doing away with as many things as possible (which would result in self-mortification), but rather training the citta to prefer and enjoy being withdrawn from sensuality specifically.
+[And that is done by reflecting on its peril.](https://suttas.hillsidehermitage.org/?q=an9.41).

+    When the peril is clearly seen by the citta on the right level, your choice of not engaging with sensuality that has been enduring for a long time—by keeping the precepts and guarding the sense doors—now brings satisfaction and relief in and of itself, and any effort apart from continuing to be restrained and mindful of the danger is completely redundant.
+Just as the Suttas put it, you are joyful *simply* because you know that the hindrances are a debt, illness, imprisonment, etc., and you are not under their power anymore.

+    You also know that those tribulations cannot possibly return accidentally, so unlike sensual pleasure (which includes the pleasure of contemporary meditation), it's a pleasure that cannot be threatened by anything outside of your control, which is why it's not to be feared.

+    Thus, it actually is the pleasure *of* renunciation and not something else that you do on the side of keeping the precepts (if even that).

 ---